OLUWAKEMI-AKINSIKU/A-COMPARATIVE-ANALYSIS-OF-MACHINE-LEARNING-MODELS-FOR-HEART-DISEASE-PREDICTION-/README.md

 ✅ **Solution:** Applied **KNN Imputer** to impute missing values while preserving dataset integrity and improving model performance.

+### Handling Missing Data

+Columns ca and thal had more than half of their values missing.
+Dropping them would result in major information loss and weaker models.
+Therefore, KNN Imputer was used to intelligently estimate and fill missing values based on similarity between patients.
+This preserved data patterns and improved predictive performance.

+Preprocessing Steps

+1. Identified and analyzed missing values.

+2. Applied KNN Imputer to handle missing data.

+3. Encoded categorical variables for model compatibility.

+4. Scaled numerical values where needed.

+5. Split dataset into training and test sets.

+6. Trained and evaluated models.

 ## 🤖 Models Trained